 As you can see, the tulle is knotted on each wicker rung.
 I used alternating colors and lengths and trimmed everything when I was done.This must be one of my favorite projects thus far.
 I finished the basket by braiding together several pieces of tulle and knotted it on each handle.
 It was even prettier in person.

 My son is/was obsessed with trucks.
 His daddies especially.
 So, for his basket, I painted it to look like my husband’s Ford F-350.
 Complete with tires and wheels and a blue tailgate just like his dad’s.
 For the tires, I took apart an old RC car and attached them via zip ties to the bottom of the basket.
 It turned out equally nice.

 I started with a boxier type of basket for this one.
 I took photos of my hubbies truck for reference and painted the grill and front bumper.
 His truck has camo trim.
 I decided that camo Duct-tape was necessary to complete the look.
 Also, note this thing has working moving wheels.
 I used zip ties to attach to the bottom of the basket to the axles.

-This is the rear end of the basket.
-My husband had a teal blue tailgate.
+The rear end of the basket painted to look like my husband’s truck, which had a teal blue tailgate.
 I wanted this to be as close to the Ford as I could, so I mixed some paint and referred to the pictures as I went.
 Jr was added to the license plate.
 Again, another Easter party favorite.